In Queensland, claimants may make claims under the Building Industry Fairness (Security of Payment) Act (“BIF Act”) against respondents.

 A payment schedule is a document served by the respondent on the claimant in response to a payment claim.
 It is a document that sets out the amount the respondent intends to pay and, if that amount is less than the payment claim, the reasons why it is less.

 A valid payment schedule must have the following attributes:

-- It must identify the payment claim to which it relates.
+- It must identify the payment claim to which it responds.
 This usually should be explicit, but can be as simple as stating something similar to “with reference to your payment claim dated 01/01/2018”.

 - It must state the payment amount the respondent intends to make.
 This is the scheduled amount.
 Usually this would be some kind of dollar value, but may be scheduled as zero dollars or ‘nil’.
 It should be made abundantly clear to the claimant how much the respondent intends to pay.